-- 1 Turn on the Wireless LAN switch on the front side of the computer. - 2 Double-click the network icon in the taskbar displaying Wireless Network Connection.
-The Connect to Wireless Network dialog box appears. - 3 Click the Advanced button.
-The Wireless Network Connection Properties dialog box appears. - 4 Select the Wireless Networks tab. - 5 Click the Add... button.
-The Wireless Network Properties dialog box appears. - 6 Enter a Network name (SSID).
-You can choose a 6-digit name. - 7 Select the Data encryption (WEP enabled) check box.
+- 1 Turn on the Wireless LAN switch. - 2 Double-click the network icon in the taskbar displaying Wireless Network Connection.
+The Wireless Network Connection dialog box appears. - 3 Click the Advanced button.
+The Wireless Network Connection Properties dialog box appears. - 4 Select the Wireless Networks tab. - 5 Click the Add... button.The Wireless Network Properties dialog box appears. - 6 Enter a Network name (SSID).
+You can choose a 6-digit name. - 7 Select Open from the Network Authentication drop-down box.

-- 8 Select the Network Authentication (Shared mode) check box. - 9 Clear the The key is provided for me automatically check box.
+- 8 Select WEP from the Data Encryption drop-down box. - 9 Deselect the The key is provided for me automatically option button.
 Some information becomes visible. - 10 Fill in the Network key.

-The network key should be 5 or 13 ASCII characters or 10 or 26 hexadecimal characters long. - 11 Fill in exactly the same Network key again, for confirmation. - 12 Click OK.
+The network key should be 5 or 13 ASCII characters or 10 or 26 hexadecimal characters long.
+You can choose whatever you want.

-Your Network name (SSID) appears in the Preferred networks box.

-- 13 Click Advanced.

-The Advanced dialog box appears.

-- 14 Select the Computer-to-computer (ad hoc) networks only check box.

-- 15 Click Close.

-- 16 Click OK.
+- 11 Fill in exactly the same Network key again, for confirmation. - 12 Select the checkbox This is a computer to computer (ad hoc) network; wireless access points are not used at the bottom of the screen. - 13 Click OK.
+Your Network name appears in the Preferred networks. - 14 Click Advanced.
+The Advanced dialog box appears. - 15 Select the Computer-to-computer (ad hoc) networks only option button. - 16 Click Close. - 17 Click OK.